Negative0debuged0/Voicemod-On-Linux-guide/README.md

+WARNING: THIS IS EXPERIMENTAL AND FOR TESTING PURPOSES AND IS NOT CONFIRMED TO WORK ON OTHER ENVIROMENTS OTHER THAN MY OWN DO NOT WASTE YOUR TIME ON THIS

 This is how to make voicemod work on linux please keep in mind that this method is very bare bones